 4.may cast the deciding vote to make or break a tie.

 5.may attend all standing committee meetings.

-7.shall ensure that the general account of the Intergroup be audited annually (refer to Webster: audit v 1: to examine with intent to verify).
+7.shall ensure that the general account of the Intergroup be audited annually (refer to Webster: audit, v.
+1: to examine with intent to verify).

-8.shall be responsible for all internal communications or delegate this responsibility to another Intergroup representative.
+8.shall be responsible for all internal communications.

-1.shall see that minutes are kept of all Intergroup and Intergroup Board meetings and that a copy of the Intergroup minutes is emailed to each Intergroup representative.
+1.shall see that minutes are kept of all Intergroup and Intergroup Board meetings and that a copy of the Intergroup minutes is sent to each Intergroup representative.
 As a cooperative gesture, a copy of the minutes may be sent to the regional trustee.